Disclosure and Discovery

 - expert discovery; and

 - pretrial disclosures.

 The plaintiff must make initial disclosures within 14 days after service of the first answer.
-The defendant must make initial disclosures within 28 days after the plaintiff’s first disclosure or within 28 days after that defendant’s answer, whichever is later.
+The defendant must make initial disclosures within 42 days after filing of the first answer to the complaint or within 28 days after that defendant's appearance, whichever is later.

 Family law cases.
 URCP 26.1.
 For a complete list of additional disclosures and attachments to the financial declaration in divorce, temporary separation, separate maintenance, parentage, custody, child support, and modification cases, see URCP 26.1.
 For more information and forms, see our page on Financial Declaration.